A well-implemented global employment company can be a useful strategy for international expansion

 Functioning as the payroll company for the IMEs

 Appearing as the temporary legal employer for IMEs

-Serving as the administrative centre for global assignmentts
+Serving as the administrative centre for global assignments

 Where a GEC is established is an important factor in the decision-making process.
 GECs were often selected based on their location in countries with low or zero tax rates however, this has evolved to include various other factors.

-Important considerations for choosing a GEC location include access to a wide network of tax treaties, the economic and political stability of the location, availability of experienced partners, employment law and payroll legislations.
+Important considerations for choosing a GEC location include access to a wide network of tax treaties, the economic and political stability of the location, availability of experienced partners, employment law and payroll legislation.

 What are the current trends driving the need for a GEC?

 More and more companies are hiring talent beyond borders.
 As a result, companies are turning to GECs to help them manage the recruitment and retention processes.